College of Humanities & Sciences

 - Take advantage of internships with Philadelphia’s cultural institutions and nonprofits, as well as corporations.

 - Earn a degree that paves the way for a career in growing industries like: civil service, human resources, diversity and inclusion, public relations, healthcare, and environmental specialist roles.

-- This program can be completed in as little as three years, with classes available throughout the summer semesters.
+- Complete the program in as little as three years, with classes available throughout the summer semesters.

 Interdisciplinary studies is a hands-on approach to learning.
 In the major, we examine the most pressing issues of our time, then devise ways to study them — all done with an eye to effecting change.